scuzzydude/asimov/asimov.md

 I don't know if those crazy doge-tweets have a hidden message.
 Perhaps the Second Foundation on Trantor has used mental science to take control of Elon Musk's brain and send out these bizarre messages.
 Fully deciphered, I think the messages would be something like this: *If you take the value system that you use on Earth to space, you will take war to space*.

 This is my plan.
-Stake The Foundation with a large amount of existing currency.
-Scoot physical artwork, because the legal ramifications of owning and being responsible for property are well understood.
+Stake The Foundation with commitments of appreciation and imagination.
 Convince people to remember their heroes as a way of quantifying their own personal values.
 Get the geniuses of today to open source everything.
-Make the world a better place by having currency backed by the only treasure we have -- our imaginations.
+Make the world a better place by having currency backed by the only treasure we have -- our dreams.

 *You could see from behind, you could redefine*

 *The game as we know it, one dream at a time*

-*I\'m American dreamin\'*[^111]
+*I\'m American dreamin\'*[^112]

 ## No Small Genius